Tenemo/threshold-elgamal/README.md

 -   Support for additive property of exponents, not just native ElGamal multiplication
 -   consider using {} function params for better readability and consistency in param naming

-## Setup

-Ensure you have Node.js installed on your system and then install the required dependencies by running:

-`npm install`

 ## Installation

 To use it in your project, install it first: